EfratJob/IISA/README.md

 ## 🔑 Default Credentials

-To log in to the application, you can use the following static credentials:
+To access the management dashboard, use the following static credentials:
 ``` bash
 Username: admin
 Password: 1234